esfand-r/esfand-r.github.com/_posts/2015-05-12-fun-and-games-in-the-play-ground-authentication-and-authorization.markdown

 [Flapdoodle](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo) is and will be used in tests, so they won’t depend on a running instance of MongoDB.

 ### What’s next
-I would like to try and implement the same app using other DI frameworks and alternative authentication libraries, a test to find my ‘go to’ for writing future Play applications.
+I would like to try and implement the same app using other alternative authentication libraries, a test to find my ‘go to’ for writing future Play applications.
 Replacing the front-end with a single page app will be done also, even though making templates with Play are handy and pretty amazing.

 Also providing alternative implementation using ReactiveMongo is at works.